-The libertarian Cato Institute believes the main cost drivers in child care are staff‐child ratios and worker‐qualification requirements.
+The libertarian Cato Institute believes the main cost drivers in child care are staff‐to-child ratios and worker‐qualification requirements.
 Let’s compare those.

-Most European countries do have child-staff ratios for daycare centers, a notable exception being Denmark.
+Most European countries do have staff-child ratios for daycare centers, a notable exception being Denmark.
 Austria, France and the Netherlands only have child-staff ratios for children younger than 2.